 If you’re coming up with your own product line, you will need to strictly follow Food and Drug Administration regulations.
 The rules make sure that any cosmetics sold in the market are not adulterated or misbranded.
 Your products must also meet ingredient labeling requirements.
 An easier way to start a makeup business is by being a distributor of established brands.
 With careful planning and aggressive marketing, your makeup business can be a success.

-Do you have a knack for thinking up new designs for people’s nails?
+Do you have a knack for new nail designs?
 If so, you could turn your hobby into a business and help people feel better about their appearance while making a good living.
 You could either run a mobile salon and make house calls for busy professionals, or set up your own shop and pamper customers with manicures, pedicures, sculpted nails, and more.

 You’ll need to be a hands-on person comfortable spending time with other people, because nail services can’t be provided remotely.
 It’s important to have a positive presence and some degree of creativity, if you want your nail designs and customer service to ensure customer loyalty and referrals.
 Your main target market will be women, and you could choose to go after younger women with bold, inventive designs or focus on older professional women with high-end pampering.